golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/tools/requestor-uninstall.md

 {% tab label="Windows" %}
 Yagna daemon configuration and persistent files are stored in the location defined by the `YAGNA_DATADIR` environment variable.
 If it is not set, then the default location for Yagna data is: `%HOMEPATH%\AppData\Roaming\GolemFactory\yagna`.

-To check if you use a custom data location run:
+To verify whether you're using a custom location for Yagna data, execute this command:

 ```sh
 set YAGNA_DATADIR
 ```

-To remove Yagna data in default location use:
+If your Yagna data is in the default directory and you wish to remove it, use the following command:

 ```sh
 rm -r %HOMEPATH%\AppData\Roaming\GolemFactory\yagna